 How many people drink softened water?

-Today there are millions of water softeners in everyday use in American homes which are used for drinking water purposes.
-In some parts of the US, almost everyone needs a softener because of the hardness of ground water, but millions of others are bought as a preference item due to dry skin conditions, to remove scale or to keep homes and appliances looking like new.
+Today there are millions of water softeners in everyday use in American homes for drinking water purposes.
+In some parts of the US, almost everyone needs a softener because of the hardness of groundwater.
+Still, millions of others are bought as a preference item due to dry skin conditions, to remove scale or to keep homes and appliances looking like new.
 The same happens in the UK.

 To the knowledge of the UK industry, in agreement with the USA findings, there has never, in over 90 years of history, been a health-related problem reported that was associated with a water softener.

 Everyone has a different perception of taste, so this depends on your individual preferences.
 We become so accustomed to the flavour of chalk in our water that we think that the way hard water tastes is the way it should.

 Most people describe softened water as being sweeter, and this is what water should taste like when we remove the chalk